ManoharNaidu/QP-Repository/question-paper-backend/README.md

    - **GET** `/api/papers`
      Search for question papers using query parameters.

-4. **AWS S3 Integration**
+4. **Cloudinary Platform**

-   - Uploaded PDF files are stored in an S3 bucket.
+   - Uploaded PDF files are stored in cloudinary.
-   - Files can be retrieved directly via a secure S3 URL.
+   - Files can be retrieved directly via a public URL.

 5. **Validation**
    Ensures uploaded files meet format and size requirements.